gabrielepmattia/simple-pythons-utils/README.md

 Programs Included
 ------------------
-1. **floating_point**, which allows you to convert decimal numbers in binary16, 32, 64 and 128 or with your desired exponent number and mantissa numbers (Run program from IDLE)
+1. **floating_point**, which allows you to convert decimal numbers in binary16, 32, 64 and 128 or with your desired exponent number and mantissa numbers